 Every day, 30,000 people are helped with medical radioisotopes that are produced in the Dutch town Petten.
 The Netherlands is a global top producer.

 PALLAS is the new medical isotopes reactor that will replace the old High Flux Reactor (HFR) in Petten.
 The arrival of the PALLAS-reactor will enable the Netherlands to continue to help millions of people and even save lives for the next 50 years.
-PALLAS will start in 2025 with activities to produce medical isotopes for diagnosis, therapy and (medical) nuclear research.
+PALLAS will start in the future with activities to produce medical isotopes for diagnosis, therapy and (medical) nuclear research.